 Individual Therapy: Interns will provide bi-weekly therapy services to a diverse population of college students utilizing our short-term therapy model.
 It is expected that interns will carry 8-10 clients per week.

-IAT (initial assessment and triage): Interns will be trained to conduct IATs in the fall and will begin providing one IAT per week in the spring semester.
-IATs entail an in-depth assessment and referral to an appropriate service whether it be within or outside of Student Counseling Services.
+Triage Assessments: Interns will be trained to conduct triage assessments in the fall and will provide one hour of triage (2 30-minute appointments) per week in the spring semester.
+Triage appointments entail assessing presenting concerns, risk, and level of care and making a referral to an appropriate service, whether internal or external to Student Counseling Services.

 Group Therapy: Interns will engage in our robust interpersonal process groups through process observation their first semester, with the possibility of co-facilitating a process group with a staff member their second semester.
 Groups meet weekly.